What is the term for the abnormal lack of pigmentation in the skin?

 Prepare for the New York Esthetics License Exam with our comprehensive challenge.
 Engage with flashcards and multiple choice questions, complete with helpful hints and explanations.
 Ace your test with confidence!

-The term that specifically refers to the abnormal lack of pigmentation in the skin is leukoderma.
-This medical term describes a condition characterized by lighter patches of skin due to a decrease in melanin production, which is the pigment responsible for skin color.
+The term that accurately describes an abnormal lack of pigmentation in the skin is leukoderma.
+This condition refers specifically to patches of skin that are noticeably lighter than the surrounding area due to a reduction in melanin, the pigment responsible for skin color.

 Subscribe